Important: Policy for Repeating Courses has Changed

 - AP 3435 Procedures for Handling Complaints of Unlawful Discrimination

 The District has detailed procedures for filing complaints.
 Anyone who feels he has been unlawfully discriminated against, harassed, or witnessed discrimination or harassment should contact the appropriate District officer/administrator for referral or resolution.
 The designated District officers are:

 - Dr. Ron Travenick, Vice President, Student Services – Student Complaints

 - Shairon Zingsheim, Associate Vice President, Human Resources and Training – Employee complaints

 - Ron Little, Vice President, Administrative Services – Contractors (including vendors), community members, and general public complaints.

-Effective Fall 2013, Ohlone Community College District will be designated a smoke-free district.
+Ohlone Community College District is a designated a smoke-free district.
 Smoking is prohibited in all college vehicles, buildings, indoor and outdoor facilities, disabled and general use parking lots, and all open areas of district property.